Making a DIY circular LED matrix

 Step 3: Cutting the LED strips

-Now for the three steps where you have to pay attention not to fuck it up: Cutting the LED strips into segments in with the correct amount of LEDs for each segment.
+Now for the first of three steps where you have to pay attention not to fuck it up: Cutting the LED strips into segments in with the correct amount of LEDs for each segment.

-When cutting also make sure LED strips are cut exactly in the middle of a connection.
+When cutting also make sure LED strips are cut exactly in the middle of a connection (so you have enough place to solder on both parts).

 In total you need: